Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Introduction

 The convex hull of a trajectory is the minimal convex set that contains all of the points along the trajectory.
 Convex hulls of stochastic trajectories have attracted much recent interest and they find many applications.
 For instance, they provide a natural way to define the home range of animals, which is the territory that the animal covers during a certain period of time.
 The area and perimeter of the convex hull thus gives a quantitative measurement of the home range \cite{Worton1995, GPH1995}.
 Apart from the home range, the convex hull is a useful tool for analyzing other phenomena, for instance to detect different phases in intermittent stochastic trajectories \cite{LG2017}, or to study the spread of animal epidemics \cite{DMRZ2013}.

-The mean perimeter and area of convex hull of a random walk as a function of number of steps $t$ is known (in the limit of large number of steps where it converges to Brownian motion) \cite{Letac1992}.
+The mean perimeter and area of convex hull of a RW as a function of number of steps $t$ is known (in the limit of large number of steps where it converges to BM) \cite{Letac1992}.
 In the large $t$ limit, the mean perimeter and area scale as $\langle L \rangle \sim \sqrt{t}$ and $\langle A \rangle \sim t$ respectively.
-These results have been extended to many systems in the literature of physics \cite{FMC2009, MCF2010, Claussen2015, Dewenter2016, Schawe2017, Schawe2018, Schawe2019, Schawe2020, MajumdarMori2021, SKMS22} and mathematics \cite{Eldan2014, KZ2016, VZ2018}.
-For example: Using the connection to extreme value statistics, exact results have been obtained for the mean perimeter and mean area for the convex hull of $N$ noninteracting planar Brownian motions \cite{FMC2009, MCF2010}.
-In addition, the mean volume and surface area of the convex hull in arbitrary dimensions $d$ has been calculated for a single Brownian motion and Brownian bridge \cite{Eldan2014, KZ2016, VZ2018}, Le\'{v}y processes \cite{KLM2012}, and a single Brownian motion in a confined geometry \cite{BBMS2022}.
+These results have been extended to many systems in the literature of physics \cite{FMC2009, MCF2010, Claussen2015, WX15, Dewenter2016, Schawe2017, Schawe2018, Schawe2019, Schawe2020, MajumdarMori2021, SKMS22} and mathematics \cite{Eldan2014, KZ2016, VZ2018}.
+For example: Using the connection to extreme value statistics, exact results have been obtained for the mean perimeter and mean area for the convex hull of $N$ noninteracting planar BMs \cite{FMC2009, MCF2010}.
+In addition, the mean volume and surface area of the convex hull in arbitrary dimensions $d$ has been calculated for a single BM and Brownian bridge \cite{Eldan2014, KZ2016, VZ2018}, Le\'{v}y processes \cite{KLM2012}, and a single BM in a confined geometry \cite{BBMS2022}.

+It is natural to try to give a more detailed characterization of the convex hull statistics beyond the average behaviors.
 Analytical calculations of the variance and higher order moments of the distribution of these quantities are difficult \cite{SS1993}.
-To our knowledge, the only case for which an analytic result exists for the higher moments is for Brownian bridges \cite{Goldman1996}, which is a Brownian motion constrained to end at its starting point.
-It is also called a "closed" Brownian motion (in contrast with the unconstrained "open" Brownian motion).
+To our knowledge, the only case for which an analytic result exists for the higher moments is for Brownian bridges \cite{Goldman1996}, which is a BM constrained to end at its starting point.
+It is also called a "closed" BM (in contrast with the unconstrained "open" BM).

+It is especially interesting and challenging to analytically understand the full distributions (including the large-deviation tails) of observables related to the convex hull (e.g., its perimeter or area).
+At present, they are rather poorly understood from an analytic point of view.
+One reason for this is that the convex hull constitutes a rather complex physical object, in the sense that it is affected, in a very nontrivial way, by temporal correlations of the physical process.
+Fluctuations of the convex hull perimeter or area therefore depend on the nonequilibrium dynamics of the stochastic process.
+Moreover, these observables do not fall into one of the ``standard" existing categories of observables (e.g., ``dynamical observables" \cite{Touchette2018}) for which the there exist generic theoretical frameworks for the study of large-deviation statistics.